Pop up mix Plain

 Pop up mix general instructions:

-1. Crack the amount of desired eggs into a bowl and add your chosen flavours/liquids & preservative (around 15ml per egg) and blend thoroughly.
-To start with use 1 or 2 egg mixes until some consistency is achieved with the mix, as anything it is a little trial and error to start with until you get used to the Pop Up mix.
+1. Put the desired volume of water into a bowl and add your chosen flavours/liquids & preservative (around 15ml per 60ml liquids) and blend thoroughly.
+To start with use 50/100ml liquids with your first trials.
+Until some consistency is achieved with the mix, as anything it is a little trial and error to start with until you get used to this pop-up mix.

-2. Add some powder to the eggs and liquids, mixing till a really thick soup like consistency is achieved.
+2. Add some powder to the liquids, mixing till a really thick soup like consistency is achieved.

 3. Gradually add powder till a paste/dough like consistency is achieved whereby it almost doesn’t stick to your hands, and thus feel moist.